CloudWithChris/cloudwithchris.com/content/blog/gpg-git-part-1.md

 According to the GnuPG site, they explain GPG as the following -

 _"GnuPG is a complete and free implementation of the OpenPGP standard as defined by RFC4880 (also known as PGP).
 GnuPG allows you to encrypt and sign your data and communications; it features a versatile key management system, along with access modules for all kinds of public key directories.
-GnuPG, also known as GPG, is a command line tool with features for easy integration with other applications.
+GnuPG, also known as GPG, is a command-line tool with features for easy integration with other applications.
 A wealth of frontend applications and libraries are available.
 GnuPG also provides support for S/MIME and Secure Shell (ssh)."_

 Now we're getting into the world of security and cryptography.
 Think of the scenarios where you want to send a message to a user, but the receiver wants to ensure that the message is genuinely from you.
 Or perhaps, as the sender, you only want the receiver to be able to see it, and not get intercepted by any eavesdroppers (Alice, Bob, Eve anyone?).
 GPG aims to help you solve this problem.

 So why is this important in the context of the Git scenario?
 At this point, I am assuming that you at least know the fundamentals of Git.
 As a quick primer/refresher, Git is a distributed version control system.
-Each commit has some metadata associate with it, including a name as well as an e-mail address.
+Each commit has some metadata associate with it, including a name as well as an email address.
 That metadata is not linked back to some authoritative source, or verified in any way.
 For this scenario, let's assume that we have {Alice, Bob, Eve} @ contoso.com, who were introduced earlier in the article.
 In Git, it's very easy to spoof another user.
 It's even possible to rewrite history (though I don't recommend you trying this in any live environments if you don't know what you're doing!).

 Now, with that context.
 Let's consider an example of how easy it is to impersonate those other users or potentially rewrite the history.